onap/vnfrqts-requirements/docs/Chapter7.rst

  Detailed examples:

- StopApplication Playbook – StopApplication Playbook shall return control and a completion status only after VNF application is fully stopped, all processes/services stopped.
+ StopApplication Playbook â€“ StopApplication Playbook shall return control and a completion status only after VNF application is fully stopped, all processes/services stopped.
- StartApplication Playbook – StartApplication Playbook shall return control and a completion status only after all VNF application services are fully up, all processes/services started and ready to provide services.
+ StartApplication Playbook â€“ StartApplication Playbook shall return control and a completion status only after all VNF application services are fully up, all processes/services started and ready to provide services.
 NOTE: Start Playbook should not be declared complete/done after starting one or several